An usher is hailed as a hero for stopping a church gunman

 (CNN)Everyone's calling Robert Engle a hero -- except for Robert Engle.

-Were it not for him, say police and witnesses, a gun-toting man's rampage in a Tennessee church would have been far deadlier.
+Were it not for him, say police and witnesses, a gun-toting man's rampage in a Tennessee church would have been deadlier.

 Engle is an usher at the Burnette Chapel Church of Christ in Antioch, near Nashville.

-As services were ending Sunday, a former member of the congregation shot and killed a woman who was walking back to her car.
+As services were ending Sunday, the man -- a former member of the congregation -- shot and killed Melanie Crow Smith, who was walking back to her car.

 The gunman, whom police ID'd as Emanuel Kidega Samson, then entered the church with a pair of pistols and started firing.
 Almost 50 people were inside at the time and the gunman wounded six.